Pennsylvania Association for Rational Sexual Offense Laws (PARSOL)

 It is the position of both PARSOL and the Supreme Court of PA that public registries are punitive in nature.
 They bear close resemblance to historical shaming practices and thereby violate the United States constitutional right to be free from cruel and unusual punishment.
 Importantly, Pennsylvania’s public registry also infringes upon the Right to Reputation as guaranteed in the Pennsylvania Constitution.

-The limited resources of the Commonwealth should be redirected away from the maintenance of ineffective policies such as public registration.
+The limited resources of the Commonwealth should be redirected away from the maintenance of ineffective and reactive policies such as public registration.
 Our efforts must instead focus on collaborative public health prevention measures that address individual, interpersonal, and environmental factors which impact the prevalence of sexual abuse.

 Please note that PARSOL does not condone any form of non-consensual sex.
 People who commit sexual crimes should be prosecuted, and that procedure should be Constitutional, fair, and consistent with the legitimate best interests of all Pennsylvanians.
 Once an individual has completed his or her criminal sentence, his or her debt to society should be considered as paid and no law, whether criminal or civil in nature, should prolong or add to that sentence.